View all posts

 Naturally, it is crucial to consider the time invested in generating these results.
 The visualization below illustrates just this.

 Figure 5 illustrates the time taken to generate synthetic data in two different settings.
-The first of which (here referred to as Without GPU), were test runs run on system with an Intel Xeon CPU with 16 cores running at 2.20 GHz.
+The first of which (here referred to as Without GPU), were test runs run on a system with an Intel Xeon CPU with 16 cores running at 2.20 GHz.
 The tests marked as “ran with a GPU” were on a system with an AMD Ryzen 9 7945HX CPU with 16 cores running at 2.5GHz and a NVIDIA GeForce RTX 4070 Laptop GPU.
 As noticeable in Figure 2 and in Table 2 below, it can be observed that Syntho is significantly faster at generating synthetic data (in both scenarios) which is critical in a dynamic workflow.

 Concluding Remarks and Future Directions